-With its outstanding designs and colours, Aranya has created a brand that is instantly recognisable.
-Apart from block print it uses a range of Asian craft techniques like tie-dye, folded shading and shibori to extend its repertoire.
-Hand-dyed yarn in silk, cotton and blends is woven and embroidered in traditional saris, readywear, fabrics and accessories.
-Aranya's special achievement has been its revival of traditional Jamdanis and Kanthas sourced from museum and personal collections, national and international.
+With its outstanding designs and colours, Aranya has created a brand that is instantly recognizable.
+Apart from block print it uses a range of Asian craft techniques like tie-dye, folding, shading and various styles of Shibori to enrich its collection.
+Hand-dyed yarn in silk, cotton and other blended yarns are woven and embroidered in traditional saris, ready-wear, fabrics, accessories and a wide range of home textiles.
+Aranya's special achievement has been its revival of traditional Jamdanis and Kanthas, sourced from national and international museums and private collections.

 Over the last two decades, Aranya has built a strong domestic market; its unique colour palette and designs have also attracted export orders from well-known retail stores like Liberty, Conran Shop, Selfridges, Chandni Chowk, Habitat and others in the UK as well as specialized retailers in Germany, France, Italy, Japan and Korea.
 It has also worked with international fashion houses like Nicole Farhi, Giorgio Armani, Jurgen Lehl and a host of young designers in the UK, Europe and Japan.